ubccpsc/classy/docs/tech-staff/termtransitions.md

 # Term Transitions

 Each Classy VM is assigned a hostname that is re-used for a course.
 As Classy is not designed to run multiple instances on a host, term transitions require an exact end-date.
-The end-date marks a time that data from the prior term will no longer be modified and can safely be archived on a network storage location without disruption to the course.
+The end-date marks a time that data from the prior term will no longer be modified and can safely be archived on a network storage location without disruption to a course.

 ## Back-up and Archive Network Locations